dynamsoft-docs/license-server-docs/about/terms.md

 A License Item contains a permit to use a product.
 The license item cannot be split.

-For instance, if a license item is for a 10,000-scan package for the JavaScript edition of the Barcode Reader SDK, the full quota of scans cannot be split into multiple license items, each with its own quantity and purpose.
+For instance, if a license item is for a 10,000-scan package for "Browser Deployment" of the Barcode Reader SDK, the full quota of scans cannot be split into multiple license items, each with its own quantity and purpose.

 ## Handshake Code